openfoodfacts/scrypt-password-hash-provider/README.md

 This is mostly taken care of.
 The scrypt has provider ensures users will not need to change their passwords.
 [README.md](src/README.md)

+## Secrity

+[ ] Figure out how applications can register a client_id and get a client_secret [ ] Work out how to limit access to the management console [ ] Make sure any tools that can export users are disabled

 ## Theming

 Need to decide how similar we want to make the screens to the main pages.
 Some issues to consider: